vitaliybeinspired/Artificial-Intelligence/README.md

 I learned underfitting is a model that doesn’t generalize well and can be fixed by increasing capacity like adding more training examples, nodes and layers.
 Overfitting is a model that does too well on the training data but not on test data.
 This can be fixed with dropout and stopping when validation loss starts increasing.
 Weights need to be small because large weighs cause sharp transitions in the activation functions and result in large changes in output for small changes in input.

 I changed the house_price_prediction.ipynb to test changing loss from binary_crossentropy to mean_squared_error.
 The result was that binary_crossentropy accuracy was 87% for 10 epochs and mean_squared_error was 51% accuracy for 10 epochs

+# Day 19 (2/26)

+I learned about Upsampling and tranposing 2dconv and autoencoders.
+Uploaded two notebooks.